finos/plexus-interop/web/packages/common-api-impl/README.md

 }
 ```

-## Implemented methods
+## Implemented features

-API is implemented partially, here is the list of supported features:
+API is implemented partially, all other methods raise ```Method not implemented``` error.
+Available features can be checked via feature flags API.
+Here is the list of supported functionality:

   - InvokeMethod